 Will nominees be notified of their nominations?

 Yes.
 We will notify all nominees of their nominations in advance of the awards ceremony.
-They will also be invited, along with the nominators, to a breakfast at the Allen Center the morning of the awards ceremony.

 When will winners be notified?